Bergen County Technical High School, Teterboro Campus: Majors

 The Commercial Art & Graphic Design major is a college-level course with an intense focus on the principles of art and design.
 Students in this major often participate in design contests and art festivals, such as the Bergen County Teen Arts Festival.
 By the end of a student's senior year, students have a portfolio showing their creativity and technical proficiency.
+Classes include Foundations of Graphic Design and Fundamentals of 2D Design & Drawing.